 The articles in this journal may be reproduced and distributed, in whole or in part, by nonprofit institutions for educational purposes including distribution to students, provided that the copies are distributed at or below cost and identify the author, the Harvard Environmental Law Review, the volume, the number of the first page, and the year of the article’s publication.

-All permission requests a referred to the Copyright Clearance Center (CCC) for processing.
-To request copyright permission from Copyright Clearance Center, please click here, or you may contact Copyright Clearance Center by mail or phone:
+All permission requests are referred to the Copyright Clearance Center (CCC) for processing.
+To request copyright permission from the CCC, please click here, or you may contact the CCC by mail or phone:

 222 Rosewood Drive